ATVNotes is reader supported, If you buy anything through links on our site, we may earn an affiliate commission. Learn More

 What gauge wire for an ATV winch?

 The recommended gauge wire for an ATV winch depends on the winch’s capacity and the distance from the battery.
 A general rule of thumb is to use a 6-gauge wire if the winch capacity is less than 2,000 pounds and within 4 feet of the battery.
-For a winch with a capacity between 2,000 and 3,500 pounds or located over 4 feet from the battery, an upgraded 4-gauge wire is recommended.

 Using thicker wires can help reduce long-run voltage drops and prevent damage to your ATV’s electrical system and winch motor.
 Additional relays or circuit breakers may also be necessary, depending on your specific setup.